-The Ryobi 920 Series SRA1 press offers printers the ideal solution for such a straightforward workload.
-It also provides a significantly more economical printing solution, and a greener option when examining the potential savings on power consumption, plate and paper waste.
+The Ryobi 920 Series SRA1 press offers printers the ideal solution for straightforward A4-focused workloads.
+It provides a significantly more economical printing solution and a greener option when examining the potential savings on power consumption, plate and paper waste.
 It is the ideal machine for printers seeking an effective solution for 900 x 640mm printing.
-The Ryobi 920 is already becoming firmly established across Europe in areas that would previously have only considered the B1 option.
+The Ryobi 920 has become firmly established across Europe in areas that would previously have only considered the B1 option.

 With regard to power consumption, the Ryobi will consume approximately 45kW per hour, whilst a typical B1 machine might expect to draw 72 kW per hour – another saving in favour of the Ryobi 920 over a typical eight-hour day of some 216kW hours.
 With current commercial electricity pricing for daytime working at circa 9p per kW hour, that would equate to a saving for users of the Ryobi machine in the region of £100 per five day week, or in excess of £5,000 per year.